masciugo/limesurvey_rails/README.md

 ## Usage

-In your participant model simply add
+In your participant model simply execute from your model class

     is_a_limesurvey_participant

 but there are many options ..

+## Test

+Because of [this](http://stackoverflow.com/posts/27786703) it's better run test separately (in a real scenario the *participant model* is expected to be initialized only once):

+    rake spec[main]
+    rake spec[survey]
+    rake spec[participant]
+    rake spec[participation]

+Reminder for further bug investigation:

+    rake spec[,25280] #failing test
+    rake spec[survey,25280] #passing test

 ## Contributing